lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 it's truly an error and not a duplicate.
 If it is really an error, you get a quarter of a point.
 Only the first person to post about an error gets the points.
 You can earn a max of 1 total point toward your 100 for the course (for four errors).

-#### Additional work throughout the semester

-Since two problem sets and three drills are dropped, if you do additional problem sets and drills beyond those that count, they may be counted as a bonus.
-There may be additional problems that you can complete for bonus as well.
-The maximum bonus you may earn from this is 3 points out of 100 for the semester.

-Here's how this bonus category will be computed.
-First, recall that you can only earn three points total, even if you got more than three total.
-The following things sum up for your bonus score:
-* 1 point: any extra (more than 5) problem set turned in with a score of 50% or more;
-* 1/2 point: any in-class bonus activity or bonus question on a homework completed correctly (these are all marked in D2L grades under the "bonus" category)
-* 1/4 point: any extra (more than 10) drill completed with a score of 50% or more.
+#### Participation in additional in-class assignments

+Because the max score you can receive for the in-class assignment category is 10, but there will be at least 15 in-class assignments, any additional in-class assignment will be added as a half point to your score at the end of the semeseter.

 #### Course survey and evaluation

-If 75% or more of the class completes the mid-semester course survey (through D2L), whole class gets 1 bonus point.
-Same goes for the course evaluation (through the university system).
+If 75% or more of the class completes the mid-semester course survey, the whole class gets 1 bonus point.
+Same goes for the course evaluation
+(through the university system).

 ### Late assignment policies